 I am on an H4.
 My I-94 is about to expire as the I-94 validity was shorter than H4 visa as my passport was about to expire.
 Now that I have renewed my passport, do I need to apply for a new I-94?
 After my last entry, My husband I-797...
 Read more »

 Unless the two of you are married, or have an existing court order, you are the only one with rights to the child; he can't take the child anywhere.
-Furthermore, it does depend a little upon the conditions of his release, but typically, if he has been released on bond, he won't be able to leave...Read more »
+Furthermore, it does depend a little upon the conditions of his release, but typically, if he has been released on bond, he won't be able...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.